Jose1178/ROYAL-BANK-OF-SAFCOM/Readme.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
+>  $ npm install
-To install all requirements
+To install all dependencies

-> $ python3 manage.py runserver
+> $ npm start
-Then run server with the above command
+Live development
 *****
 ## Live Link
-Or you can access the web application directly via this [LINK.](link.com/)
+-
 *****
 ## Dependencies
 - Package Name